 APPLICATION DEADLINE: February 23, 2018 at 4:00 PM

 Please submit an electronic application with the following:

 1) Application Form, 2) Two Letters of Reference, 3) Curriculum Vitae, 4) List of Previously Taught Courses, 5) Course Outlines, 6) Statement of Teaching Pedagogy and 7) Additional materials as applicable to individual courses

-Submit email applications to email@example.com and hardcopy applications to:
+Submit email applications to email@example.com to:

 c/o The Director, School of Criminology